All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Some users report temporary fatigue or drowsiness, particularly when initiating treatment.
 This effect usually resolves within the first week as the body adapts to the peptide's regenerative processes.
 Gastrointestinal effects remain rare, despite BPC-157's gastric origins, with less than 2% of users experiencing mild nausea when taking oral formulations.

 Long-term safety data for BPC-157 remains limited due to its research compound status.
-However, animal studies extending up to 6 months show no organ toxicity or adverse histological changes (Sikiric et al., Toxicology and Applied Pharmacology, 2019).
+But animal studies extending up to 6 months show no organ toxicity or adverse histological changes (Sikiric et al., Toxicology and Applied Pharmacology, 2019).
 Blood chemistry parameters remained within normal ranges throughout extended treatment periods.

 GHK-Cu presents a different side effect profile, primarily related to copper content and administration route.
 Topical applications may cause skin irritation in sensitive individuals, with contact dermatitis reported in 3-8% of users.
 This reaction typically occurs within the first few applications and resolves with discontinuation.